 The Company adopted ASU 2022-02, Financial Instruments-Credit Losses (Topic 326) Troubled Debt Restructurings and Vintage Disclosures ("ASU 2022-02") on October 1, 2023.
-The Company did not have any loans that were both experiencing difficulties and modified during the three months ended December 31, 2023.
-The Company has six loans that are classified as troubled debt restructurings under the old guidance, with a total recorded investment of \$1.7 million at September 30, 2023.
+The Company did not have any loans that were both experiencing difficulties and modified during the reporting periods beginning after October 1, 2023.